awesomemotive/WP-Mail-SMTP/readme.txt

 ###  WordPress Mail SMTP Plugin

 Having problems with your WordPress site not sending emails?
 You're not alone.
-Over 1 million websites use WP Mail SMTP to send their emails reliabily.
+Over 1 million websites use WP Mail SMTP to send their emails reliably.

 Our goal is to make email deliverability easy and reliable.
 We want to ensure your emails reach the inbox.